davidfioravanti/astra/src/documentation/astra.architecture.md

 ## Introduction

-ASTRA is a "starter" upon which you can build any scalable web application using TypeScript and React.
+ASTRA is a framework/starter upon which you can build any scalable web application using TypeScript and React.
 The framework consists of a module-centric architecture that provides common features and functionalities that are expanded upon via custom modules.

 ## Core Principles